tflo/Action-Bar-Button-Growth-Direction/readme.md

 Reverse button growth direction (top/bottom, right/left) of any multi-row/column action bar.

-___If you’re having trouble reading this description on CurseForge, you might want to try switching to the [REPO PAGE](https://github.com/tflo/Action-Bar-Button-Growth-Direction?tab=readme-ov-file#action-bar-button-growth-direction).
-You’ll find the exact same text there, but it’s much easier to read and free from CurseForge’s rendering errors.___

 ## What it does

 With Dragonflight, Blizz changed the button growth direction for multi-row action bars.
 Formerly, it was ‘top to bottom’ (downwards), now it is ‘bottom to top’ (upwards).